rzaluska/hugo-blog-source/content/about.md

 - [HackerRank](https://www.hackerrank.com/rzaluska)

 ## Contact me via email:
-radek at fxor dot org
+radek at spino dot tech

 ## Topics that will be discussed on this blog:
 - Programming: